proffapt/proffapt.github.io/blogs/setup-c-cpp-dev-env.md

 #### Windows 11

-> You are suggested to use [code-runner](#linux-and-macos) using [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) instead of using this buggy `.run` extension which you will be installing in this section ahead - which is shared just as an alternative which is relatively easy to setup.
+> You are suggested to use [code-runner](#linux-and-macos) using [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) instead of using this buggy `.run` extension which will be installed in this section ahead - which is shared just as an alternative which is relatively easy to setup.

 1. Click on the extensions icon (<img width="20" alt="image" src="https://user-images.githubusercontent.com/86282911/201152366-5c50d509-8058-4e14-ac59-75697f2bcb30.png">).
 2. Search for `code runner`.